 Times have changed and using bus transportation between cities in Mexico is extremely comfortable, and sometimes easier than taking domestic flights between cities.

 San Miguel de Allende to this day still does not have its own airport, so the only way to reach this colorful town is to fly into Leon, Queretaro or Mexico City and take a bus.

 For the purpose of this post, I will keep it simple with bus transportation between Mexico City and Queretaro, but bus travel is easy all over the country.

 Disclosure: Some links may be affiliate links where we receive a super-small commission at no additional cost to you if you click through and make a purchase.
 We call this our Chocolate & Churro Fund.

 Flying Between Cities

 If you fly into Mexico City and connect to Queretaro, there’s a good chance your layover will be 3-6 hours.
 The terminal where you wait has a handful of options for restaurants and shopping and unreliable Wifi.
 The smaller connecting flights usually won’t show the gate number until (they say) 1 hour before takeoff, but 3 out of 4 times we’ve seen the gate listed 10 minutes beforehand.
-The last thing you want is to be stressed out on your vacation because of a poorly run airport.
-Even the Krispy Kreme in the corner can’t make the situation better.
+The last thing you want to be is stressed out on your vacation because of a poorly run airport.
+Even the Krispy Kreme in the corner of one of the terminals can’t make the situation better.

 What About Renting a Car?